imnd/tachyon/README.md

 - flash messages;
 - component for publishing js and css resource files.

 Tere is also JS library.
 It consists of separated components that can be selectively pluged to the page.
-They are all clearified of whitespaces and glued together in one sprite.
+They are all clearified of whitespaces and glued together in one bundle you can serve up to the browser in a single <script> tag.
 A compressed gzip version is also created to reduce traffic.

 The code was written in compliance with the PSR-2 standard.
 All PHP and JS code, except datepicker is written by me.